Thiruneermalai (temple complex)

-The Ranganatha Temple or the Neervana Perumal Temple is a Hindu temple in Thiruneermalai, a suburb of Chennai, India.
 It is dedicated to the Hindu deity Vishnu, regionally referred to as Neervana Perumal and Ranganatha.
 The complex is of two parts: one at the base of the hill for the primary deity Neervanan, featured in a standing posture, and also housing shrines of his consort Animamalarmangai Tayar, Kalyana Ramar, and Andal.
 The shrine for Anjaneya (Hanuman) is to the right, upon the hill shrine.
 The temple complex up the hill has three shrines for Ranganatha, found in reclining posture, Trivikrama, featured in a walking posture), Narasimha, featured in a sitting posture.
 There also exists a shrine for Ranganayaki Tayar, facing the east.
 It is a double prakaram (outer courtyard) temple.
 The Garuda shrine faces the deity.